Sally Macintyre: Fellowships and awards

 Macintyre was elected Fellow of the Royal Society of Edinburgh in 1998, and a Fellow of the Academy of Medical Sciences in the same year.
 In 2003, she was made an honorary fellow of the London School of Hygiene & Tropical Medicine.

-She has honorary Doctorates of Science from the University of Aberdeen (2006), University College London (2012) and Lancaster University (2012).
+She has honorary Doctorates of Science from the University of Aberdeen (2006), University College London (2012) and Lancaster University (2013).
 From 1995 to 2004 she was editor-in-chief of the international journal Social Science & Medicine.

 In 1994 she was president of the Sociology and Social Policy Section of the British Association for the Advancement of Science, and in 2001 was president of its Medical Sciences Section.
 She was chair of the Society for Social Medicine in 2005.
 She was inaugural chair of the MRC's Population Health Sciences Research Network from 2005 to 2009.

 Personal life

 Macintyre is a hill walker, climber, mountaineer and skier.
 In 1978 she was moderator (president) of the Aberdeen Mountaineering Club, and in 1986 she became a member of the Pinnacle Club, a rock climbing club for women.
+She joined the Ladies Scottish Climbing Club in 2023.
 She completed her Munros (the 282 peaks over 3,000-foot high in Scotland) in 2002.
 She has participated in several expeditions in the Karakoram range in Pakistan, including one all-woman expedition which completed two first ascents of 6000 m peaks.